fablabbcn/smartcitizen-docs/docs/Sensor Analysis Framework/Low Cost Sensors Calibration.md

 Low Cost Sensors Calibration
 ============================

-Low cost sensor calibration and assessment pose a great challenge for data quality objectives.
+Low cost sensor calibration and assessment poses a great challenge for data quality objectives.
 We follow this **sensor calibration procedure**, which can be split into three stages:

 <div style="text-align:center">
 <image src="https://i.imgur.com/6BZqNrR.png" width="500px"/>